Children Injured in Sports Programs

 Do Not Make a Child Athlete ‘Walk It Off’

 In recent years, professional sports organizations like the NFL and NHL have taken important steps in dealing with players who exhibit concussion symptoms during a game.
 If you are a parent or coach of a young athlete, it is important that you take a cue from these organizations by taking children off the field if there are signs of a possible concussion.
-The old days of telling a player to walk it off should be over.
-The child should be given medical attention and rest, not told to be tough and keep playing.
+The old days of telling a player to walk it off are over.
+The child should be given medical attention and rest, not told to tough it out and keep playing.

 For more information about concussions and how to help children injured in sports programs in Illinois, please visit our blog on brain injuries.
 We also encourage you to visit the CDC’s website to learn more about concussions in young athletes.